kruvelab/MS2Quant/README.md

 For more information about development and validation of MS2Quant, please see the [paper](https://doi.org/10.1021/acs.analchem.3c01744).

-## 1. Using MS2Quant to quantify unknown substances
+## 1. Using MS2Quant to quantify unidentified substances

 Following steps need to be taken to use MS2Quant for quantification of detected unknown chemicals: